johnmurphy/heating-oil-multivariate-regression/README.md

 Coefficient Interpretation:
 1. The coefficient for insulation indicates that for every additional rating in insulation you can expect heating oil usage to increase by an average of 3.32 units with a +/- of 0.42 (Std.
 Error).
 P-value is less than .05 indicating that the variable is significant.

-2...with each degree increase in temperature you can expect heating oil to decrease by an average of -0.88 units.
+2. With each degree increase in temperature you can expect heating oil to decrease by an average of -0.88 units.
-3..with each increase in average age people living in the home you can expect heating oil usage to increase by 1.96 units.
+3. With each increase in average age people living in the home you can expect heating oil usage to increase by 1.96 units.
-4..with each increase in home size rating you can expect heating oil usage to increase by 3.17 units.
+4. With each increase in home size rating you can expect heating oil usage to increase by 3.17 units.

 Adjusted R-squared (I prefer using Adjusted R-squared) of 0.82 indicates that roughly 82% of the heating oil usage (behavior) can be explained by the model’s independent variables (Insulation, Temperature, Average Age, and Home Size).